Magick of the Coven

 “Did you want the box of black candles or the white?”

 He’d been so integral to that time of her life.
-His actions had released so much of her guilt.
+His words and actions during that dark chapter of her existence had released so much of her guilt.
 Her pent-up aggression and stress.
-The things we did that night…

 A past he likely didn’t recall.